 I have been assigned to teach a youth Bible class each morning to the teenagers before they go to high school.
 That calling takes about 3 hours of my time each week day, and I am not paid to do so.
 While it is a major time commitment, I’m happy to have a way to serve others and fulfill my responsibility to be a servant of Christ.

-So are Mormons totally bizarre and weird?
+So are Latter-day Saints totally bizarre and weird?
 I guess you could say so.
-They don’t do the same things as most people.
+We don’t do the same things as most people.
 Actually, they do a lot of things differently in order to serve others and to strive to be good members of society.

 Maybe being weird isn’t so bad.
-In fact, maybe it helps Mormons to become better Christians.
+In fact, maybe it helps us to become good Christians.

-If you learn more about Mormons, you’ll see that although Mormons are different, at the same time they believe many of the same things that you do.
+If you learn more about latter-day saints, you’ll see that although we are different, at the same time we believe many of the same things that you do.